Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 - ✔ Tips and inspiration for planning your Iceland trip

 Stuck in Iceland Travel Magazine is seven years old.
 How time flies!
-When it was launched back in September 2012 I had no idea how much fun it would be to run the magazine.
+When it was launched back in September 2012, I had no idea how much fun it would be to run the magazine.
 I have met people from all over the world and made quite a few friends.
 It is a testament to the joy the magazine gives me that it is still running after all this time.
-This has always been a side project for me and I have always been super busy with my career.
+This has always been a side project for me, and I’ve been super busy with my career.
 Over 655 thousand people have used my site since it was launched.
 I hope that they have been inspired to visit Iceland or at least learned something more about the country.
-I hardly have the words for the gratitude for the success of the magazine.
+I hardly have the words to express my gratitude for the magazine’s success.

 Here is to the co-founder of stuck in Travel Magazine

 The magazine owes a lot to its co-founder Sigurður Fjalar Jónsson.
 We were working together at the IT company Advania when we had the idea for a travel magazine.
-His Wordpress skills enabled us to set up the magazine quickly.
-He wrote the second most popular of the article, the one about Gljúfrabúi, the beautiful waterfall hidden right next to the popular Seljalandsfoss waterfall.
-Sigurður is a fantastic photographer and his photography stands out compared to my amateurish efforts.
-He is also a guy who gets around, he keeps posting impressive pictures from wonderful places here in Iceland I didn’t even know existed.
+His WordPress skills enabled us to set up the magazine quickly.
+He wrote the second-most popular article, the one about Gljúfrabúi, the beautiful waterfall hidden right next to the popular Seljalandsfoss waterfall.
+Sigurður is a fantastic photographer, and his photography stands out compared to my amateurish efforts.
+He is also a guy who gets around; he keeps posting impressive pictures from wonderful places here in Iceland that I didn’t even know existed.

-a case beer who would get more readers.
+a case of beer on who would get more readers.
 I won!

-Sigurður Fjalar is probably a much more focused guy that I will ever be.
-When the magazine started to take ever more of our time, he decided to concentrate on his calling as an educator for special needs students.
-Currently, he is the marketing director of the Iðan Education Center.
+Sigurður Fjalar is probably a much more focused guy than I will ever be.
+When the magazine started to take ever more of our time, he decided to focus on his calling as an educator for students with special needs.
+He is currently the marketing director of the Iðan Education Center.

-But we have remained good friends and it is high time I interview him to get his perspective of traveling in Iceland.
+But we have remained good friends, and it is high time I interview him to get his perspective on traveling in Iceland.

-I’m primarily a landscape photographer and being a landscape photographer in Iceland is actually pretty fantastic.
-Sometimes though I wish the weather was more predictable, not necessary sun all the times, just more predictable.
+I’m primarily a landscape photographer, and being one in Iceland is actually pretty fantastic.
+Sometimes, though, I wish the weather were more predictable, not necessarily sunny all the time, just more predictable.
 The increase in tourism has also made many great locations much more difficult to photograph.
-But my answer is finding other more secluded places and fortunately, we have plenty of them.
+But my answer is finding other, more secluded places, and fortunately, we have plenty of them.

 Are there places here in Iceland you have not visited yet but are on your must-see list?